A Better Way to Approach Senior Dental Care

 Senior dental care in Dallas TX is about much more than cleanings and fillings.
 For many older adults, the real concerns are dry mouth, gum recession, loose dentures, sensitive roots, mobility issues, and the stress of not knowing what Medicare will or will not help cover.
 This guide walks through the issues families ask about most, the kinds of treatment that often help, what costs may look like in Dallas in 2026, and how to think through the next step without feeling rushed.

-At Randall Dentistry, Dr. Drew Randall, TX License #19682, approaches care with the same listening first mindset that Park Cities families value throughout every stage of life.
+At Randall Dentistry, Dr. Drew Randall, TX License #19682, approaches general dentistry care with the same listening first mindset that Park Cities families value throughout every stage of life.
 He trained at Texas A&M University System Baylor College of Dentistry and completed advanced education at VCU School of Dentistry.
 Patients from University Park, Highland Park, Preston Hollow, and nearby Dallas neighborhoods often want a dentist who explains things clearly, stays calm, and helps them make decisions that feel manageable.

 Why Dental Needs Often Change With Age